 Children’s right to privacy essential in the digital age

-The Office of the Australian Information Commissioner (OAIC) is reminding Australians of children’s right to privacy, enshrined in Article 16 of the United Nations Convention on the Rights of a Child.
+The Office of the Australian Information Commissioner (OAIC) reminds Australians that children’s right to privacy is enshrined in Article 16 of the United Nations Convention on the Rights of a Child.

 Australian Information Commissioner and Privacy Commissioner Angelene Falk said children’s right to privacy and the protection of their personal data is a key theme of the OAIC’s 2020 Australian Community Attitudes to Privacy Survey (ACAPS).